-- 1 tablespoon peanuts (roasted)
+- 1 tablespoon roasted peanuts

-- 1/2 teaspoon
+- 1/2 teaspoon cumin seeds

-- 1/2 teaspoon
+- 1/2 teaspoon coriander seeds

 - 1 teaspoon salt

-- Take one stalk of lemongrass and slice finely.
+Take one stalk of lemongrass and slice finely.

-- Marinate the chicken with this paste for at least three hours.
+Place marinade and chicken in a large bowl or resealable plastic bag and refrigerate.
+Marinate the chicken with this paste for at least three hours.

-- Put the meaty part of the skewer over the barbecue and grill on low heat, turning it over every two minutes.
+Put the meaty part of the skewer over the barbecue and grill on low heat, turning it over every two minutes.

 Dip the lemongrass stalk in the basting liquid and use it to baste the chicken often.
 The chicken will take 10 to 15 minutes to cook.
 Make sure the chicken is no longer pink (165 F on an instant read thermometer).